High-precision mass measurements of neutron deficient silver isotopes probe the robustness of the $N$ = 50 shell closure

 The mass of $^{95}$Ag was measured for the first time and is 166(400)~keV less bound compared to the AME2020 extrapolation.
-The mass precision for $^{96}$Ag was improved by almost two orders of magnitude and it was found to be 146(90)~keV (1.6$\sigma$) more bound than in AME2020.
+The mass precision for $^{96}$Ag was improved by almost two orders of magnitude and it was found to be 146(90)~keV (1.6$\sigma$) more bound than in AME2020, where an indirect measurement was used to evaluate its mass.
 The excitation energy of $^{96m}$Ag (2$^+$) was determined to be 115.0(17) keV.
-The new mass value for $^{97}$Ag is a factor of 9 more precise and deviates from AME2020 by 2.6$\sigma$.
+The new mass value for $^{97}$Ag is a factor of 9 more precise and deviates from AME2020~\cite{Huang2021,Wang2021} by 2.6$\sigma$.
+Our result is in good agreement with the reported value in ~\cite{Ali2023} but around 14 times more precise.